Siam Cup: Competition

 The competition has been contested annually since 1920, each island hosting it every other year.
 The only breaks in competition were due to the Second World War.

 Previously there had been no restrictions as to who could play in the Siam Cup.
-Following Jersey's rise through the English leagues and turning professional it was argued that it made the competition unfair.
-In 2016, it was declared that Jersey could only select players for the Siam Cup if they had been on the island for three years, Guernsey would be unaffected by the change.
-Equivalent competitions are held at academy, women's and veterans level.
-Previously there had been no restrictions as to who could play in the Siam Cup.
 Following Jersey's rise through the English leagues to Level 2 and turning professional it was argued that it made the competition unfair.
 In 2016, it was declared that Jersey could only select players for the Siam Cup if they had been on the island for three years, Guernsey, playing in a league at Level 5, would be unaffected by the change.

-The rivalry is fierce, leading to fights that have spilled into off field scuffles.
-In 2010 a Jersey player was allegedly assaulted by two Guernsey players in apparent reprisal for an assault on a Guernsey player by drunk Jersey players after a Siam Cup game.
+Equivalent competitions are held at academy (Fallaize Cup), women's and veterans (Nash Cup) level on the same day.

 The centenary edition of the cup, due for 2020, was eventually played in November 2021 due to the COVID-19 pandemic and was narrowly won by Jersey 14-13.
 It was still referred to as the 2020 competition as both clubs played the 2021 staging of the event in May 2022 a week before the 2022 date.

+In recent years the trophy has frequently switch hands.
+The 2021 edition finished 62-26 to Guernsey who won away for the first time since 2007, a week later they retained the title on home soil.
+Jersey fought back in 2023 securing a 4-0 result on Siam Cup day, an achievement only completed once before in 2018 by Guernsey.
+The 2024 edition saw Guernsey secure the title for the third time in 4 matches, also securing a dramatic victory in the women's competition with a last minute penalty to win the game 17-15.
+The latest edition in 2025 saw Jersey record another 4-0 cup day at home.

-As of the 2020 competition, Jersey had won 62 times, with Guernsey winning 16.
+As of the 2025 competition, Jersey had won 64 times, with Guernsey winning 19.
 There has only ever been one draw.